hackoregon/devops-17/HOWTO Guides/HOWTO-Setup-TravisCI-to-push-front-end-code-to-AWS-S3.md

   ```
   git remote add upstream https://github.com/hackoregon/hackoregon-frontend-starter
   ```
-  - pull from the upstream repo
+  - pull from the upstream repo:
   ```
   git pull upstream master --allow-unrelated-histories
   ```
   - NOTE: you may run into merge conflicts if the `<newRepo>` contains any files that already exist in the upstream repo.
 The usual fun of merging conflicting files will have to be done.
 YMMV.
-  - NOTE: if you're running git 2.9 or later (e.g. 2.10.1 is found on our Macs as of 2017-02-14), you may see the following output if you skip the --allow-unrelated-histories flag (see this article for details http://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories#37938036)
+  - NOTE: if you're running git 2.9 or later (e.g. 2.10.1 is found on our Macs as of 2017-02-14), you may see the following output if you skip the --allow-unrelated-histories flag (see this article for details http://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories#37938036):
   ```
   git pull upstream master
 warning: no common commits